Thursday, November 19, 2009

 There is no explanation of what happened tonight other than the power of God.
 For months I have been breaking apart at the seams and what is left has been hardening toward God.
 Yet, in the presence of God and with the hearing of the Word of Truth I started to say things that mattered.
 I found myself speaking about God positively and to encourage others from out of nowhere.
 The truth broke me open and poured me out.

 This part is important.
 You need to know that I was sure I was broken.
 What I mean by this is that I convinced myself that I was broken beyond repair and that God did not care to restore me.
 Convinced that my existence was optional and that God would do nothing special with me.
-Convinced that I was not a thought it God's mind anymore; all despite the fact that I knew better.
+Convinced that I was not a thought in God's mind anymore; all despite the fact that I knew better.

 Praise God that He saw fit to send help to me --